GarrenSouza/GarrenSouza/README.md

 #

 ### Hi there!
 I'm a 🧙‍♂️ apprentice, err...
-Computer Science undergrad student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial) AND [Grenoble INP](https://www.grenoble-inp.fr/), currently working towards an internship in the software industry.
+Computer Science undergrad student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial) AND [Grenoble INP](https://www.grenoble-inp.fr/).
+Let's make some space for the nice stuff and build something interesting, what do you think?

 <!-- Languages and Tools -->